-Robert Clive was largely responsible for the East India Company getting control of Bengal thus leading to the whole of India later on.
+Robert Clive was largely responsible for the East India Company getting control of Bengal thus leading to the conquest of the entirety of the Indian Subcontinent later on.
 So, it can be said that Clive laid the foundations of the British Raj in India.

 - He enlisted in the company army where he was able to prove his ability.